AdobeDocs/campaign.en/help/v8/connect/ac-aep.md

 >[!NOTE]
 >
->Profile attributes sync is available for profiles that are already present in Adobe Campain database.
+>Profile attributes sync is available for profiles that are already present in Adobe Campaign database.

 The main steps to sync Adobe Experience Platform profile attributes with Adobe Campaign are as follows: